 When I was 13, I had a classmate who brought a rock to school claiming to be “chock-full” with gold.
 Crowds of young men gathered around him as he spun a tale of finding it in a shallow cave near his home.
 The starry-eyed boys began to froth at the mouth: “You can quit school and mine that cave!”
 “You are gonna be a millionaire!”
 “You’re RICH!”
 Soon the huddled mass of boys drew the attention of a teacher who waded into the crowd and asked, “Whatcha’ got there?”
 My classmate squealed, “Gold,” as he held out his prized rock.
 The teacher calmly responded as he looked at the rock: “Aw, iron sulfide.”
-“Is that another name for gold?” the young gold-miner asked.
-No, that is what is known as “fools gold,” and then the teacher described the characteristics of genuine gold and how it differed from gold-colored iron.
+The young gold-miner asked expectantly: “Is that another name for gold?”
+“No”, replied the teacher, “that is what is known as ‘”fools gold.”‘ The teacher then began to describe the characteristics of genuine gold and how it differed from iron sulfide or gold-colored iron.

-While I am no longer a teenager and certainly not as impressionable as when I was young, I have found that it is easy to be duped without a standard to measure the “trueness” of something.
-I have also found that very little is required to be deceived when something sounds true or right.
-The subject of “justice” in our world today is a superb example of people not only being confused but masterfully duped into supporting causes that are the moral equivalent of cherishing “fools gold.”
+While I am no longer an impressionable boy, I have found that people of any age can be duped if they do not possess a standard to measure the “trueness” of a thing.
+I have also found that very little is required to be deceived when something sounds or seems to be true or right.
+The subject of “justice” in our world today is a superb example of this principle.
+Not only are people confused when it comes to social justice, but hordes of people are also being masterfully duped into supporting causes that are the moral equivalent of cherishing “fools gold.”

 What is Justice?